-Digital advertising is quickly becoming the most important brand awareness tool for small and medium-sized businesses across the globe.
-But finding the best Facebook advertising agencies to represent your brand isn’t easy, hence this guide!
+Digital advertising is quickly becoming an essential brand awareness tool for small and medium-sized businesses across the globe.
+But finding the best Facebook advertising agency to represent your brand isn’t easy, hence this guide!
 Together we’ll look at how you should go about hiring an agency, as well as recommending five that we think are outstanding.

 |1||Voy Media||New York, NY||$5,000|

 |3||CIBO||San Francisco, CA||$5,000|

 Choosing a Facebook Advertising Agency